TechDPi/TechDPi/README.md

  Hi,

-My name is <b>Diego</b>, I am looking to switch my carrer into a <a href="https://diegopierleoni.medium.com/">Developer<a> role in 2022.
+I am switching my career into a <a href="https://diegopierleoni.medium.com/">Developer<a> role in 2022.

-I am passionate about all things Programming, Data and new Technologies.
+I am passionate about all things Programming, Cloud, Data and new Technologies.
 I care to write clean code, I am always excited to learn new skills and help others.

-I live in Denmark and studying hard to switch my career into IT from 2022.
+I live in Denmark and love it here :)
   <br>
   <br>